lyteword/chspurgeon-tod/volume-2/psalm-51.md

 (c) Of want of zeal.

-2\.Petition, "Open thou, "etc. Not my understanding merely and heart, but "lips."
+2\.
+Petition, "Open thou, "etc. Not my understanding merely and heart, but "lips."

-3\.Resolution.
+3\.
+Resolution.
 Then he would speak freely in God's praise.

 **Verse 15.**

-1\.When God does not open our lips we had better keep them closed.
+1\.
+When God does not open our lips we had better keep them closed.

-2\.When he does open them we ought not to close them.
+2\.
+When he does open them we ought not to close them.

-3\.When he opens them it is not to speak in our own praise, and seldom in praise of others, but always in his own praise.
+3\.
+When he opens them it is not to speak in our own praise, and seldom in praise of others, but always in his own praise.

-4\.We should use this prayer whenever we are about to speak in his name.
+4\.
+We should use this prayer whenever we are about to speak in his name.
 "O Lord, open, "etc.

 **Verses 16-17.**

-1\.Men would gladly do something towards their own salvation if they could.
+1\.
+Men would gladly do something towards their own salvation if they could.
 "Thou desirest not, "etc., else would I give it.

-2\.All that they can do is not of the least avail.
+2\.
+All that they can do is not of the least avail.
 All the ceremonial observances of Jewish or Gentile churches could not procure pardon for the least transgression of the moral law.

-3\.The only offering of man which God will not despise is a broken and a contrite heart.
+3\.
+The only offering of man which God will not despise is a broken and a contrite heart.

-4\.All other requirement for his salvation God himself will provide.
+4\.
+All other requirement for his salvation God himself will provide.

 **Verse 18.**

-1\.For whom is the prayer offered—for the church or Zion?
+1\.
+For whom is the prayer offered—for the church or Zion?

 (a) Next to our own welfare we should seek the welfare of Zion.

 (b) All should seek it by prayer.

-2\.For what is the prayer offered?
+2\.
+For what is the prayer offered?

 (a) The kind of good, not worldly or ecclesiastical, but spiritual.